 A Boolean that specifies whether you are retrieving data from a SharePoint Online shared server.
 To retrieve data from a SharePoint Online shared server, set this parameter to true.
-If you are retrieving data from a SharePoint Online dedicated server, set this parameter to use the latest protocol supported by both client and server, set this parameter to NEGOTIATE.
+If you are retrieving data from a SharePoint Online dedicated server, set this parameter to false.